crosschainbridge/cross-chain-bridge-templates/README.md

 ## Create pegged token on Binance Smart Chain for existing Ethereum token

+You have to create the token on Binance Smart Chain.
+It's recommended to use the same account that was used for your ERC20 token and the same nonce - this will result in the same token address on both chains.

 ### TGE on Binance Smart Chain

 We recommend to create the pegged token on Binance Smart Chain with the same account that was used for the ERC20 token.